Frequently Asked Questions

 The only plans I have are to keep creating work.

-As a teenager I was a paid muralist assistant through the Long Beach Summer Olympics Youth Mural Project .
-Then started painting my own murals during the same program.
+As a teenager, I was a paid muralist assistant through the Long Beach Summer Olympics Youth Mural Project.
+Then I started painting my own murals during the same program.

 What advice would you give aspiring artists?

-Be productive, honest and kind.
+Be productive, honest, and kind.
 There is no substitute for hard work.
-As a teenager I could have never imagined that I would paint and draw with such precision.
-It turns out that when I really put in the time my work improved tremendously.
-Also, be cognizant that the art world is small and everybody talks.
-It doesn’t matter if we are talking about other artists, galleries, institutions and/or press.
+As a teenager, I never imagined that I would paint and draw with such precision.
+It turns out that when I really put in the time, my work improved tremendously.
+Also, be aware that the art world is small and everybody talks.
+It doesn’t matter if we are talking about other artists, galleries, institutions, or the press.

 How did you start your artistic path?

-In first grade I had an easel my size prepared with newsprint paper, plastic cups filled with tempra paint.
+In first grade, I had an easel my size prepared with newsprint paper and plastic cups filled with tempera paint.
 I painted a house with smoke coming out of its chimney.
-From that moment forward I had a vehicle to express myself.
-Before that moment it was not even something that existed in my world.
+From that moment forward, I had a vehicle to express myself.
+Before that moment, art was not even something that existed in my world.

 What was the trigger to take the leap to be a Professional Artist?

 I’ve always produced work that made me feel like a “True Artist.”
 I never seemed to have enough time to give my work the dedication it deserved.
 I still went ahead and remained productive and sold work.
-However, it was not until 2008 that my life options were limited to sustain myself financially.
-Being a fulltime artist is all I had left.
+However, it was not until 2008 that my life options were limited to sustaining myself financially.
+Being a full-time artist was all I had left.

 Where did you attend school?

-Although I would have benefited greatly from a BFA or MFA, I have an Associate’s Degree from Long Beach City College.
-I have also completed some coursework at several schools: Art Center of Design; Cerritos College; Goldenwest College; and Orangecoast College.
+Although I would have greatly benefited from a BFA or MFA, I have an Associate’s Degree from Long Beach City College.
+I have also completed coursework at several schools: Art Center of Design, Cerritos College, Goldenwest College, and Orange Coast College.
 Much of what I do now is self-taught.

-What skill have you learned in the artworld?
+What skills have you learned in the art world?

-It was trial through fire as the saying goes.
-Project coordination, like curation or film documentation, can not be done without some level of competence and leadership.
-Being organized, thorough, and honoring multiple deadlines not just for yourself but those you work with is, without a doubt, crucial.
-While every artist’s career is a unique journey, developing good leadership skills in the creative world has opened many doors for me in and out of the artworld.
+It was a trial by fire, as the saying goes.
+Project coordination, like curation or film documentation, cannot be done without some level of competence and leadership.
+Being organized, thorough, and meeting multiple deadlines not just for yourself but for those you work with is, without a doubt, crucial.
+While every artist’s career is a unique journey, developing good leadership skills in the creative world has opened many doors for me in and out of the art world.

 As an artist which direction are you moving forward?

-I don’t move the work forward, it is more like I’m along for the ride if that makes sense.
-The past leads the future.
+I don’t move the work forward; it is more like I’m along for the ride, if that makes sense.
+The past leads to the future.
 I trace the threads in my work as far back as I can and follow them.
-The soul of any artist‘s work lives in it’s most genuine and honest expression.
-My direction is towards honosty and hide nothing from my work.
+The soul of any artist’s work lives in its most genuine and honest expression.
+My direction is towards honesty and hiding nothing from my work.

 Which art mediums will you continue to use or aspire to use in the future?

 My mediums are drawing, painting, and printmaking.
-I’ve wanted to go back to painting for many years but I draw and print still.
+I’ve wanted to go back to painting for many years, but I still draw and print.
 I can’t really say.
-There are many narratives and the medium is but a tool.
+There are many narratives, and the medium is just a tool.

 Can you define your mark?

 ‘The mark’ is more significant than a fingerprint or signature.
-It is one of the building block of the artist DNA.
-It must be laid down with purpose and a commitment to it’s surface.
-It doesn’t matter if the the mark is smudged, dragged, pushed, or erased and redrawn over and over.
+It is one of the building blocks of the artist’s DNA.
+It must be laid down with purpose and a commitment to its surface.
+It doesn’t matter if the mark is smudged, dragged, pushed, or erased and redrawn over and over.
 If that is how your work is composed, so be it.
-My marks, they are calculated and must fuse the selected surface.
-I think of it as a tattoo that impregnates the surface and should you try and remove it will fight.
-It will be present as a reminder that I once committed to it’s permanence.
+My marks are calculated and must fuse with the selected surface.
+I think of it as a tattoo that impregnates the surface, and if you try to remove it, it will fight.
+It will be present as a reminder that I once committed to its permanence.

-What kind of success are you looking to achieving as an artist?
+What kind of success are you looking to achieve as an artist?

-At this point in my career it feels ridiculous to define success.
-Success is a goal post that continues to move as my career advances and I get older.
-When I was young all I wanted was for my work to hang in a “real” gallery.
+At this point in my career, it feels ridiculous to define success.
+Success is a goalpost that continues to move as my career advances and I get older.
+When I was young, all I wanted was for my work to hang in a “real” gallery.
 Later, I wanted to have my work in any museum.
-I should be looking for validation from my peers, art publications, museums and to be included in notable collections.
-As a mid-career artist my primary goal and mark of success is creating the best work of my life.
+I should be looking for validation from my peers, art publications, and museums, and to be included in notable collections.
+As a mid-career artist, my primary goal and mark of success is creating the best work of my life.

 How old were you when you made your first art sale?

-As early as sixth grade I started getting paid to do commissions for a dollar for some of my classmates and kids in my neighborhood.
-I don’t actually remember the very first sale, but remember, at 15, my first big sale, by my standards.
-It was an airbrush painting of a band called Twisted Sister and it was for $60!
+As early as sixth grade, I started getting paid to do commissions for a dollar for some of my classmates and kids in my neighborhood.
+I don’t actually remember the very first sale, but I remember, at 15, my first big sale, by my standards.
+It was an airbrush painting of a band called Twisted Sister, and it was for $60!

 What obstacles did you have to overcome or maybe fighting still today?